 Avoiding the usual tripwires matters as much as doing the right things.
 Watch out for:

-• Hot Yoga: Heat can increase ligament laxity, raising injury risk.
+- Hot Yoga: Heat may increase ligament laxity for some people, which could raise injury risk.
 Proceed cautiously.

 Finding the Right Yoga Class